-Each of the positions have come and gone over the years.
+Each of the positions has come and gone over the years.
 Some lasted longer than others.
 Some left me with a great sense of accomplishment, while others had me dreading another day.
 There has been one particular title that has been consistent throughout all of it.
-Since the time I was just twenty years old, I have had the wonderful job known as Mom.
+Since the time I was just twenty years old, I have had a wonderful job known as Mom.

 Being a mother has been my most important job of all.
 It has certainly been the most exhausting, and by far the most thankless job I have ever had.
 And yet, I have never felt so rewarded or fulfilled in any other roll.

-There is no one left at home for me to ask about their day; no one to pick up from wrestling practice; nobody to remind to take the dogs out; no more snuggling on the couch watching some Marvel movie I really didn’t care to see in the first place; and no more making their favorite meal just to see them smile.
+There is no one left at home for me to ask about their day; no one to pick up from wrestling practice; nobody to remind to take the dogs out; no more snuggling on the couch watching some Marvel movie I really didn’t care to see in the first place but would never say no to; and no more making their favorite meal just to see them smile.

 I am sure it is commonplace to be a little lost when the kids leave for college.
 In fact, lost is just how I felt when my oldest left for college twelve years ago.
 However, back then, my middle child was just entering high school and the baby was getting ready to start first grade.
 My oldest son was five hours away and I missed him terribly, but life had to go on.
 I was still busy with all sorts of kid related activities.
 I was still a Mom.